 - Put the rotor on but do not tighten it yet.
 Than turn the rotor slowly by hand and check clearance between the sensor and one of the rotor noses.
-This has to be ca. 0.4-0.5mm. - You may adjust the gap by loosening the 2 holder screws of the sensor and shifting it a little. - Do not forget to tighten the 2 holder screws of the sensor carefully.
+This has to be ca. 0.4-0.5mm. - You may adjust the gap by loosening the 2 holder screws of the sensor and shifting it a little

+Do not forget to tighten the 2 holder screws of the sensor carefully.
 If loose, the sensor will get into contact with the rotor and will be destroyed.

 - Check that the metal pin of the sensor runs about middle of the trigger sign on the rotor.
-The more it is outside, the harder starting is. - As it happens that shafts become shorter during engine repair, we place a 2mm shim for assembly under the sensor to push it up again to needed level.
-If sensor is too high, take the shim off.
+The more it is outside, the harder starting is.

-- It may happen that there is a problem with the dynamo cover this may conflict a little with the sensor. - In most cases the solution will simply be to bend the 2 eye terminals of the white wires downwards (see picture which may be enlarged by clicking onto it). - In rare cases you may need to take a little material from the inside of the cover. - Take the spark plugs out and bring a piston (any of them, the system fires as did the stock system both cylinders simultaneously which will produce a harmless wasted spark each revolution) into ignition position.
+- Take the spark plugs out and bring a piston (any of them, the system fires - as did the stock system - both cylinders simultaneously which will produce a harmless wasted spark each revolution) into ignition position.
 With a standard RD this should be 2.5-3mm BTDC (before top dead center).
 To turn the crank, you may use the new rotor as a turn knob.

-- With the crank in ignition position, pull the rotor off again carefully make sure that by doing this, you will not alter the crank position and set the rotor again back onto the crank in such a way that the left edge of one (any of the two) of its noses aligns with the right edge of the sensor pin (that is when the nose just reaches the sensor pin). - Note that your RD turns anticlockwise, so from top dead center (TDC) turn clockwise to the advance position.
+With the crank in ignition position, pull the rotor off again carefully - make sure that by doing this, you will not alter the crank position - and set the rotor again back onto the crank in such a way that the left edge of one (any of the two) of its noses aligns with the right edge of the sensor pin (that is when the nose just reaches the sensor pin).

+- Note that your RD turns anticlockwise, so from top dead center (TDC) turn clockwise to the advance position.